kaustavmu/vlrhw1/detection/README.md

  With the default hyperparameters, this should take ~30 minutes to train.
 Use `tmux` to run the train.py script so you do not need to watch it constantly.
 At this point, you will need a GPU, so you should train this part on AWS.
-Please submit the trainig loss curve plot in your PDF submission.
+Please submit the training loss curve plot in your PDF submission.

 9. Follow the instructions in `FCOS.inference` to implement inference.
 We have implemented a function to run NMS for you.
 Test your inference implementation